A Rough Path Perspective on Renormalization: Link with renormalization in regularity structures

 Our driving noises $\xi_i(t)$ should be treated as distributions on $\R$ of regularity $C^{\alpha-1}$ for some $\alpha \in (0, 1)$ (which will later correspond to the case of $\alpha$-H{\"o}lder branched rough paths).
 In the case that $\alpha \leq 1/2$, due to the product $f_i(u)\xi_i$,~\eqref{eq:RDEEq} is singular and thus cannot in general be solved analytically.
 However the equation is evidently sub-critical in the sense of~\cite{Hairer14}, and so one can build an associated regularity structure.

 {\bf Introducing the symbols}

 We first collect all the symbols of the regularity structure required to solve~\eqref{eq:RDEEq} and which is stable under the renormalization maps in the sense of~\cite{BHZ16}.
-Define the linear space where $\WW$ is the set of all rooted trees where every node carries a decoration $k \in \N \cup \{0\}$ and where every edge which ends on a leaf may be (but is not necessarily) assigned a type $ \mathfrak{t}_{\Xi_i}, $ $i \in \{1,\ldots, d\}$.
-An edge with type $ i $ corresponds to the driving noise $ \xi_i $.
+Define the linear space where $\WW$ is the set of all rooted trees where every node carries a ``polynomial'' decoration $k \in \N \cup \{0\}$ and where every edge which ends on a leaf may be (but is not necessarily) assigned a type $ \mathfrak{t}_{\Xi_i}, $ $i \in \{1,\ldots, d\}$.
+An edge with type $\mathfrak{t}_{\Xi_i}$ corresponds to the driving noise $ \xi_i $.
 Every other edge has a type $ \mathfrak{t}_{K} $ which means that it is associated to the kernel $ K $.
 (For now, we only assume $K$ is $1$-regularizing, later we will take it to be the Heaviside step function.)
-Also, each node has at most one incoming edge with type belonging to $ \{1,\ldots, d\}$.\footnote{This rules out symbols corresponding to products of noise, such as $\Xi_i \Xi_j$ with $i,j \in \{1,\ldots, d\}$.}
+Also, each node has at most one incoming edge with type belonging to $ \{1,\ldots, d\}$.\footnote{This rules out symbols corresponding to products of noise, such as $\Xi_i \Xi_j$ with $i,j \in \{1,\ldots, d\}$.} With regard to ~\cite{BHZ16}, we also note the absence of edge decorations.\footnote{ This is in contrast to, say, KPZ or $\Phi^4_3$, where edge decorations appear in view of $Du \to \II'$ or renormalization, respectively.}

 To avoid confusion between the different meaning of trees in $\WW$ and those introduced in Section~\ref{sec:Branched}, we will color every tree in $\WW$ blue.
 Every such tree has a corresponding symbol representation, e.g.,